 That said, clinicians and researchers increasingly consider it part of the eating disorder spectrum because it shares many of the same hallmarks:

-Emotional distress when those rules are broken, often resulting in guilt, shame, or anxiety.
+Experiencing emotional distress when those rules are broken (guilt, shame, or anxiety, for instance).

-Social impairment, including withdrawal from meals with friends and avoidance of restaurants or situations where food can’t be controlled.
+Social isolation, including withdrawal from meals with loved ones and avoidance of restaurants or situations where food can’t be controlled.

 Signs + Symptoms

-While the desire to eat well is not harmful in itself, orthorexia becomes concerning when it leads to anxiety, guilt, and life disruptions.
+While the desire to eat well is not harmful in itself, it becomes concerning when it causes anxiety, guilt, and life disruptions.
 Researchers and clinicians point to several common symptoms that help distinguish orthorexia from balanced healthy eating:

-Obsessive focus on the quality and purity of food, rather than quantity.
+Obsessive focus on the quality and purity of food.

 Strict avoidance of foods considered “unhealthy,” “processed,” or “impure.”